 A number of commenters requested clarification about when and how to flow down the requirements of the clause to subcontractors.
 In response, DoD amended the Final Rule in several ways.
-Most notably, DoD clarified that DFARS 252.204-7012 must be flowed down where a subcontractor provides "operationally critical support" or where subcontract performance will involve CDI.
-81 Fed.
-Reg.
-72993.
-The Final Rule included new language encouraging contractors to consult the contracting officer for guidance on when to flow down the clause.
+Most notably, DoD clarified that DFARS 252.204-7012 must be flowed down where a subcontractor provides "operationally critical support" or where subcontract performance will involve CDI.27 The Final Rule included new language encouraging contractors to consult the contracting officer for guidance on when to flow down the clause.
 Finally, commentary accompanying the Final Rule reinforced the rigid requirement to include DFARS 252.204-7012 in any covered subcontract.
-Specifically, DoD stated that "[f]lowdown is a requirement of the terms of the contract with the Government, which should be enforced by the prime contractor," and that CDI "shall not be on [the] information system" of any subcontractor that does not agree to comply with DFARS 252.204-7012.
-Id.
+Specifically, DoD stated that "[f]lowdown is a requirement of the terms of the contract with the Government, which should be enforced by the prime contractor," and that CDI "shall not be on [the] information system" of any subcontractor that does not agree to comply with DFARS 252.204-7012.28 The Final Rule does not address, however, whether the clause must be flowed down to COTS subcontractors if the prime contract is other than for COTS items.